-purchase Mucuna Pruriens extract, formulated by physician Dr. Ray Sahelian, M.D., a name you can trust
+purchase Mucuna Pruriens extract capsule, formulated by physician Dr. Ray Sahelian, M.D., a medical doctor with experience in herbal formulations

 Veggie Caps, suitable for vegetarians

-Supplement facts: Mucuna Pruriens seed extract 200 mg, 15 % L dopa
+Supplement facts: Mucuna Pruriens seed extract 200 mg per capsule, 15 % L dopa

 Directions: Take one capsule in the morning or as directed by your health care provider.

-Q. I see that the mucuna L-dopa content is only 15% whereas other manufacturers are listed as between less than 10 percent to 20%, 30% and 60%.
+Q. I see that the mucuna L-dopa content is 15% whereas other manufacturers are listed as between less than 10 percent to 20%, 30% and 60%.
 Might this amount still be effective for producing the supposed dopamine increasing effects?

-Ayurvedic doctors have been successfully using this herb in India for centuries without the additional use of vitamin B6 or a decarboxylase inhibitor.
+A. Ayurvedic doctors in India have been successfully using this herb in India for centuries without the additional use of vitamin B6 or a decarboxylase inhibitor.
 Whether the addition of B6 or a decarboxylase inhibitor adds to the benefits has yet to be determined.

 Herbal and ingredients suppliers have mucuna pruriens herb available in various extract potencies.
 There is regular whole powder, extract standardized to 10 percent, 15 percent, 20 percent, or 60 percent L dopa and even 99 percent L dopa.
 It is difficult to know which extract potency is best for various medical conditions since comparisons are not available.
 For the time being, a 15 % extract appears to work well.
 When the herbal extract concentration is too high in terms of its L dopa percentage, it is possible that other beneficial substances in the plant are removed.
 Since some of the benefits of this herbal remedy rests on its other constituents, you can see why a product that has a high concentrated percentage of L dopa may be deficient in other ways since it would be missing some of the other substances found in the herb.
 L-3,4-Dihydroxyphenylalanine is the long chemical name for L-Dopa.